WongSaang/chatgpt-ui/README.md

 ### Set API key

-After running the services, you can access the web client at http://localhost, and an admin panel at http://localhost/admin.
+After running the services, you can access the web client at `http://localhost`, and an admin panel at `http://localhost:9000/admin`.

+Default superuser: `admin`

+Default password: `password`

 Before you can start chatting, you need to log in to the admin panel to add an OpenAI API key.
 In the Settings model, add a record with the name `openai_api_key` and the value as your API key.